anyproto/anytype-heart/docs/proto.md

 <a name="anytype.Event.Block.Dataview.RecordsSet"></a>

 ### Event.Block.Dataview.RecordsSet
-sent when the active view&#39;s visible records have been updated
+sent when the active view&#39;s visible records should be replaced

 | Field | Type | Label | Description |